 Australian eHealth records system is still developing, and nobody knows whether “personal control” is going to be eventually restricted or removed.
 There is also no guarantee that the sensitive and/or identifiable health information won’t be disclosed to third parties, stolen by hackers, shared for a research, or used for any purpose other than direct benefit for the health of the person — all without the explicit patient consent.
 In fact, Australian Bureau of Statistics announced on 18 December 2015 that it will keep people’s names and addresses collected during 2016 Census and link Census data to health records — all without your consent or control.

-There already were multiple hacker attacks on Australian medical practices and pharmacies, and that means that the patient’s names, dates of birth, addresses, Medicare card numbers and lots of other sensitive information are now out there ready to be used for any criminal purpose.
+There have already been multiple hacker attacks on Australian medical practices and pharmacies, and that means that the patient’s names, dates of birth, addresses, Medicare card numbers and lots of other sensitive information are now out there ready to be used for any criminal purpose.

-• Exercise caution when participating in surveys, competitions or entering prize draws.
+• Exercise caution when participating in surveys, competitions, entering prize draws or registering the warranty.

-Many companies use the win-whatever appeals as a bait for obtaining people’s personal information.
-But, as we know, no business does anything really for free; so if they are offering a prize, it only means that the information they are expecting to collect from the participants will bring them more money than the cost of the prize.
+Essentially, these are baits in the fishing expedition for your personal data.
+Many companies use the win-whatever appeals as a way of obtaining your personal information for their marketing research.
+But, as we know, no business does anything really for free; so if they are offering a prize, it only means that the information they are expecting to collect from the participants will bring them more money than the cost of the prize they promise.

 • Same goes for loyalty programs and rewards cards.